 Insert a loaded magazine into the rifle.
-Lift the bolt handle, pull the bolt to the rear, push the bolt forward and push the bolt handle downward into its locked position.
+Pull the bolt again to its rearward position and let it freely return forward.
+The forward movement of the bolt will pick up one cartridge from the magazine and insert it in the barrel chamber.
 The rifle will be ready to fire, but the safety will still be engaged.